Special notice for 2025 High School Graduates

 NC College Connect Users That Don't Qualify Message

-5. Once the student claims their spot with at least one participating institution, the institution will contact them with more information about next steps.
+4. Once the student claims their spot with at least one participating college or university, students will be contacted by the colleges or universities they chose with more information on financial aid and enrollment next steps.